 New comments will always default to public, but simply hit the 'team-only' button to change it.
-This won't commit your comment, but you'll immediately notice a colour change to show that its state has changed.
+This won't commit your comment, but you'll immediately notice a color change to show that its state has changed.

 Once you have committed the comment you'll see a badge in the top right marking it as team-only.
 You'll notice a slight variation in the color of the comment itself.
 There are a few complications around editing the status of comments once they're committed, which we've explained in this article.

 For your team members, these comments will appear everywhere comments normally appear, and will always be marked as such.
-This means on the video, in the to-do list, in Focus mode, in email notifications, in the Wipster Review Panel and on mobile.
+This means on the review page, in the to-do list, in Focus mode, in email notifications, in the Wipster Review Panel and on mobile.

 You can make team-only replies to public comments, but you can't make public replies to team-only comments.
 We go into more detail on the intricacies of this in this article.

 Who can see them

 Anyone who is an authenticated member of your team will be able to see team-only comments.
-They do not have to be specifically invited to that particular video to have access.
+They do not have to be specifically invited to that particular video or image to have access.
 For team admins and owners, the best way to check who could potentially see these comments is to check the team members tab in your account settings.
 Anyone listed here potentially has access.

-Inversely, anyone who is only invited to a video as a reviewer will not be able to see Team Only comments.
-When these people are present on a review they a separated from team members by a line on the right side of the video.
+Inversely, anyone who is only invited to a video or image as a reviewer will not be able to see Team Only comments.
+When these people are present on a review they a separated from team members by a line on the right side of the review page.